UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-03-Hygiene.md

 ```

 As with choosing names, writing docstring comments that are clear
-but concise is a delicate art that requires care and practice.
+but concise is an art that requires care and practice.

 ## Argument names